argentsea/docfx/tutorials/querying.md

 # Querying Data

-This deep dive assumes that you have your project correctly [configured](configuration.md) and that you have some understanding of ArgentSea’s [Mapping](mapping.md) capabilities
+This deep dive assumes that you have your project correctly [configured](configuration.md) and it is also helpful if you have some understanding of ArgentSea’s [Mapping](mapping.md) capabilities

 ArgentSea was originally built to support application data sharding.
 Even if you do not use data sharding in your application, a brief discussion of the issues will help explain the architecture behind of ArgentSea’s data access approach.
 It will not be more difficult than any other ADO.NET query.